jvill171/magidekt-frontend/README.md

 Magidekt is an app that attempts to replicate [Archidekt](https://archidekt.com/ "Archidekt") through the use of [Scryfall's API](https://scryfall.com/docs/api "Scryfall API").
 The frontend was build with React and the backend was built with Node, Express, and Postgresql.

+Click [here](https://github.com/jvill171/magidekt-backend "Magidekt (backend)")  to view the Backend for this project!

 ### To see a live demo:
 Sign up on your own or use this demo account: